Installation of MassBank

 to be a release.
 When new data in the dev

-branch has reached a stable point and is ready to be released, all of the changes should be merged into main
+branch has reached a stable point and is ready to be released, all of the changes should be merged back into main

-and then tagged with a release number.
+somehow and then tagged with a release number.
 The data of main

 should be validated with the main